Subscribe to our newsletter for FREE pet updates

 Signs of Allium Toxicity in Pets

-“Due to their toxicity to pets, I advise that you keep chives, onions and leeks safely stored away from your pet’s prying paws.”
+“Due to their toxicity to pets, keep chives, onions and leeks safely stored away from your pet’s prying paws.”

 According to an article published in the Encyclopedia of Toxicology, consumption of chives, as well as onions and leeks, can cause the following symptoms in animals:4